 CATEGORY F

 Nearly 70% of suites and staterooms have private balconies, and all feature an ocean view, temperature control, queen-size bed (a limited number can have twin-bed configuration), bathroom with full-size bathtub and shower, bathrobes, slippers, hair dryer, TV, CD/DVD player, personal safe, refrigerator stocked with soft drinks, and more.
-There is one wheelchair-accessible stateroom, and select staterooms can accommodate three guests.
+There are two wheelchair-accessible staterooms, and select staterooms can accommodate three guests.

 During every meal onboard The Gauguin, with every sumptuous bit you sample, and each time our attentive staff fill your glass, you’ll begin to realize that dining on the high seas with Paul Gauguin Cruises is truly something special.
 Embark upon a five-star culinary adventure, designed just for you by some of the world’s most talented and award-winning chefs.
 What’s more, every one of our onboard dining options is included in your cruise fare.
 Bon appétit!